roman-milk/roman-milk.github.io/aunt-hazels-hairy-pussy.md

+===

- ****** Aunt Hazel's Hairy Pussy ****** bygeronimo_appleby© I looked down and saw cum spitting from me, my bed protected from the stuff raining down by the towel I'd spread out for exactly that purpose, just as my aunt knocked on my door.
+I looked down and saw cum spitting from me, my bed protected from the stuff raining down by the towel I'd spread out for exactly that purpose, just as my aunt knocked on my door.

  "Are you in there, Carl?" she called.